tensorflow/io/tensorflow_io/arrow/README.md

 An alternate constructor can also be used to infer output types and shapes from a given `pyarrow.Schema`, e.g. `dataset = ArrowStreamDataset.from_schema(host, schema)`

+## Creating Batches with Arrow Datasets

+Arrow Datasets have optional parameters to specify a `batch_size` and `batch_mode`.
+Supported `batch_modes` are: 'keep_remainder', 'drop_remainder'
+and 'auto'.
+If the last elements of the Dataset do not combine to the set `batch_size`, then 'keep_remainder' will return a partial batch, while 'drop_remainder' will discard the partial batch.
+Setting `batch_mode` to 'auto' will automatically set a batch size to the number of records in the incoming Arrow record batches.
+This a good option to use if the incoming Arrow record batch size can be controlled to ensure the output batch size is not too large and sequential Arrow record batches are sized equally.

+Setting the `batch_size` or using `batch_mode` of 'auto' can be more efficient than using `tf.data.Dataset.batch()` on an Arrow Dataset.
+This is because the output tensor can be sized to the desired batch size on creation, and then data is transferred directly from Arrow memory.
+Otherwise, if batching elements with the output of an Arrow Dataset, e.g. `ArrowDataset(...).batch(batch_size=4)`, then the tensor data will need to be aggregated and copied to get the final batched outputs.